trummerschlunk/BigBlueBetterAudio/temp.md

 Features:

-- Noise Suppression: Leverages RNNoise, a machine learning model for effective real-time background noise reduction.
+- Voice Isolation: Leverages RNNoise, a machine learning model for effective real-time background noise reduction.
-- Vocal Enhancement: Utilizes a custom-designed vocal enhancement process, crafted by an experienced mix and mastering  engineer with over 25 years of expertise in creating great vocal sound.
+- Voice Optimization: Utilizes a custom-designed vocal enhancement process, crafted by an experienced mix and mastering  engineer with over 25 years of expertise in creating great vocal sound.
 This algorithm shapes the audio to make speech more natural, pleasant, and intelligible, while reducing distractions.

 The result is significantly improved speech clarity and listening experience for all participants.